 - Travel Guide Book for Thailand

-- Snorkel Set or Full Face Snorkel Mask – Can usually be borrowed, but who prefers to put their own snorkel into their mouth should get one in advance.
+- Snorkel Set or Full Face Snorkel Mask – Can usually be borrowed, but those who prefer to put their own snorkel into their mouth should get one in advance.

 Clothes for Thailand

 What to wear in Thailand?
-Here is a list about the most essential clothes!
+Here is a list of the most essential clothes!

-- Solid Shoes for scooter tours, hiking in national park or other activities where you need solid shoes
+- Solid Shoes for scooter tours, hiking in a national park, or other activities where you need solid shoes

 - Travel Sneakers